Half-Cent Sales Tax Projects

 Torino Intersection Improvements

-Improvements to the intersections of Torino Parkway with California and Cashmere Boulevards would increase level of service and operation, especially at peak hours of the day.
+Improvements to the intersections of Torino Parkway with California and Cashmere boulevards would increase level of service and operation, especially at peak hours of the day.
 These intersections also provide a gateway opportunity to the northern part of the City.
-Improvements could enhance traffic safety, operation and pedestrian mobility, as well as create a sense of identity with landscaping and beautification.
+Improvements will enhance traffic and pedestrian safety, as well as create a sense of identity with landscaping and beautification.

 Challenge

-The intersections of Torino Parkway with California and Cashmere Boulevards are failing from a traffic operation standpoint at peak AM and PM hours of the day.
-Motorists tend to back up in various directions waiting for the opportunity to make left hand turns.
-Installing roundabouts at these three-legged intersections presents a perfect opportunity to address the issue, and also provides for traffic calming and beautification.
+The intersections of Torino Parkway with California and Cashmere boulevards are failing from a traffic operation standpoint at peak morning and evening hours.
+Motorists tend to back up in various directions waiting to make left-hand turns.
+Installing roundabouts at these three-legged intersections presents a perfect opportunity to address the issue and also provides for traffic calming and beautification.

 Roundabouts Keep Moderate Traffic Flowing Safely